Medical questions & health advice by licensed doctors

-"Can medication cause one's eyes to bulge?
+"Can medication cause one's eyes to bulge?"

 I'm a 44 year old man with high blood pressure which I've been treating with a combination of blood pressure medications.
 One strange symptom I'm having that I never saw listed among the side effects is that my eyes seem to be bulging, and they feel strange.
 Is this a possible side effect? is it dangerous?

 These medicines are not used for treating high blood pressure.
 It is unlikely that the medications you are taking for blood pressure would cause eye bulging.
 The only possible side effect that might be interpreted as eye bulging is angioedema, which is a rare swelling of the eyes and lips when medications belonging to the ACE inhibitor or angiotensin receptor blocker classes are taken (common ones include lisinopril and losartan).
 It is also possible that the eye bulging is unrelated to medications.
 For example, Grave's disease, which is a problem of the thyroid gland, can cause eye bulging.
 As always the diagnosis and the management of your particular condition will require a physical examination by your personal physician.
 Setting up an office visit with your primary care doctor as soon as possible is highly recommended.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.